sowcow/blog/content/posts/special-operation.md

 I assume China sees some very good opportunities in this too but I have no idea about what will happen here at this point.

+Anyway one have to be positive and hope for better.

 # Calendar

-Funny thing is that my wall had this watercolor picture (by DeepGreen) for January that can be interpreted as a house on fire.
+One funny thing is that my wall calendar had this watercolor picture (by DeepGreen) for January that can be interpreted as a house on fire.
 The January was really heated and busy for me.
-But now it looks like the whole year is going to be hot on events.
+But now it looks like the whole year is going to be hot on events as well.

 ![watercolor image by DeepGreen from my calender](/blog/jan.jpg)